wesleychong21/online-course-icp-canister/README.md

 This project is a canister implementation for the Internet Computer Protocol (ICP), designed to create Learn Management System (LMS) such as udemy.
 It allows users to list , add, edit and delete for below objects:
 1. course
+2. admin
-2. instructor
+3. instructor
-3. student
+4. student
-4. enroll course
+5. enroll course

 ### Roles and functionalities